anborg/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 5. Click on 'Release' at the menu on top of the list.
 A window will pop up were you can enter a description but it is not necessary.
 Activate 'Drop repository after release automatically'.
 Then proceed.
 6. Done.

-Hint: It takes about two hours til the artifacts are searchable on Maven Central.
+Hint: It takes about two hours until the artifacts can be found on Maven Central.

 # Release the Documentation (Manual)